 The donor service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Successful Broadcast of Disconnect for a Ported Pooled TN After Block Activation (previously NNP flow 4.1.2)

 The NPAC SMS is ready to broadcast the disconnect of the ported, pooled TN.